asad/eden/README.md

 3. `sudo docker run -p 80:3838 edensoftware/eden:minimal` (minimal version)
 4. open your webbrowser and point it to [localhost](localhost), you should see the welcome screen

 # install eden on windows
 1. see the tutorial https://docs.docker.com/docker-for-windows/ for installation and setting up docker on your windows machine
-2. Press *WinKey + R*, Input `cmd` and press enter to start the cmd.exe to open the command promt
+2. Press *WinKey + R*, Input `cmd` and press enter to start the *cmd.exe* to open the command promt
 3. Type in the following command to download/start the docker image `sudo docker run -p 80:3838 edensoftware/eden`
-4. point your webbrowser (Google Chrome, Firefox) to  [localhost](localhost), you should see the welcome screen
+4. point your webbrowser to  [localhost](localhost), you should see the welcome screen

 # install eden in the cloud
 1. see https://aws.amazon.com/de/ec2/ and create an account
-2. go to your dahsboard and click on *Launch Instance* and select "Ubuntu Server 14.4 LTS"
+2. go to your dahsboard and click on *Launch Instance* and select *Ubuntu Server 14.4 LTS*
 3. choose the size of of server you want to rent, *t2.micro* is maybe free for some users
 4. click on *Review Instance Launch* and click on *Launch*
 5. to access eden via the webbrowser, you have to allow inbound/outbound connections.
 For this please click on *Security Groups* and *Create Security Group*.
 Please add Inbound/Outbound connection: HTTP, TCP, Port 80 from everywhere, destination `0.0.0.0/0`.
 Go back to *EC2 Dashboard* and click on *Actions > Network > Change Security Groups* and select the securiy group you have created.